Verstappen cruises to win as Red Bull set record

 Hamilton's attempts to hold on to the lead by squeezing Verstappen tight to the inside cost him two further positions, as the McLarens of Oscar Piastri and Norris also passed him and demoted him to fourth place.

-Piastri swept around the outside of the corner to take second place ahead of his team-mate, but their positions were reversed at the first pit stops when McLaren stopped Norris first and gave him the chance to use his fresh tyres to 'undercut' ahead of the Australian.
+Piastri swept around the outside of the corner to take second place ahead of his team-mate, and Norris then passed Hamilton at Turn Two.

+But the McLaren drivers' positions were reversed at the first pit stops when McLaren stopped Norris first and gave him the chance to use his fresh tyres to 'undercut' ahead of the Australian.

 Norris was unable to challenge Verstappen, who was in another league, as he has been for most of the season.
 But he had the measure of Piastri and Hamilton and was left in the closing laps to fend off a charge from the second Red Bull of Perez.

-The Mexican recovered from his disappointing ninth place on the grid using an off-set strategy - starting on the hard tyre rather than the medium used by all the cars ahead of him - and progressively picked off the cars ahead of him.
+The Mexican recovered from his disappointing ninth place on the grid using an off-set strategy - starting on the hard tyre rather than the medium used by all the cars ahead of him - and progressively picked off the cars in front.

 Perez edged closer and closer to Norris in the final 10 laps but after getting to about three seconds behind, the McLaren began to pull away again in the closing laps.